 How the Internet of Medical Things (IoMT) is Changing Healthcare

 You may have heard of the Internet of Things (IoT) and how it helps to connect and power our lives, from fitness trackers to traffic lights to the ability to turn on our home security systems from anywhere.
-The Internet of Medical Things (IoMT) is having just as big of an impact on the medical community.
+The Internet of Medical Things (IoMT) is having just as big of an impact across the pharmaceutical and medical communities.
 Internet-connected devices are now commonly used in hospitals and doctors offices, from blood pressure monitors to MRI scanners.
 More and more medical organizations are turning to the Internet of Medical Things to lower healthcare costs, simplify operations, and improve accuracy.
 This changes the traditional model of healthcare for both healthcare providers and patients, but what exactly is IoMT, and how is the medical community utilizing it?

 What is IoMT?

 IoMT, or the Internet of Medical Things, is an infrastructure of connected medical devices, software applications, and health systems and services.
 This connects information technology systems using networking technologies.
 With the use of Wi-Fi, Bluetooth, and radio transmission, internet connectivity is making device-to-cloud and device-to-device communication easier than ever.

 The Internet of Medical Things and the Medical World

 IoMT has the ability to transform the medical world because of how efficiently it can collect, analyze, and transmit health data.
 Combining internet-connected medical devices with patient data changes how the medical industry can perform and deliver outcomes.
 Not only does this improve care within the walls of hospitals, but also when patients are remotely receiving care.
 When paired with smartphone applications, IoMT technology enables patients to track and transmit their health data to providers in real time.
 These medical apps allow for closer monitoring of health issues, such as recording cardiovascular activity.